Laura Cha was appointed a Non-Executive Director of Unilever in May 2013. She is a member of Unilever’s Nominating and Corporate Governance Committee.

 Laura has also been recognised for public service by the Hong Kong government, which awarded her a Gold Bauhinia Star in July 2009 and a Silver Bauhinia Star in 2001.

-- 2013: Non-Executive Director to Unilever and member of Unilever’s Corporate Responsibility Committee
+- 2013: Became a Non-Executive Director of Unilever and member of Unilever’s Corporate Responsibility Committee and remained as a member until April 2017

-- 2011: Independent non-executive director of HSBC Holdings plc
+- 2011: Became an independent non-executive director of HSBC Holdings plc

-- 2004: Non-official member of the Executive Council of Hong Kong Special Administrative Region
+- 2004: Became a non-official member of the Executive Council of Hong Kong Special Administrative Region

 - 1991 - 2001: Worked in the Securities and Futures Commission, Hong Kong